 How much does it cost?

-- Grandparents are an additional $5 (single or couple).
+- Grandparents with a homeschool family are an additional $5 each.

 Is there a limit on attendance?

 We may be able to accommodate a group if space allows.
-Please call the HEAV office (804-278-9200) with the number of students, their ages, and the type of group you will be bringing.
+Please call the HEAV office (804-278-9200) with the number of students, their ages, and the type of group you would like to bring.
+If space is available, groups may register at the following rates:

 What will we do?

 We have scheduled a variety of family-friendly learning opportunities from learning how a bill becomes a law to enjoying a fun scavenger hunt on the Capitol grounds.
-Here is what you will do:
+Here are the scheduled activities:

 - Pick up Capitol grounds maps, tour schedules, and restaurant locations.